Holidays Calendar for September 21, 2016

 • 1950 Born: Bill Murray, American actor and comedian.
 He is best known for his roles in the films Ghostbusters, Groundhog Day, Lost in Translation etc.

 • 1937 J. R. R. Tolkien's fantasy novel The Hobbit, or There and Back Again was first published in the UK.
-The book received a wide critical acclaim.
+The book received wide critical acclaim.

 • 1934 Born: Leonard Cohen, Canadian singer-songwriter, musician, poet, and novelist.
-One of his best known songs is Hallelujah, first released in 1984.
+One of his best known songs is "Hallelujah", first released in 1984.

-• 1921 An explosion occurred at at a BASF plant in Oppau, Germany, killing at least 500 people.
+• 1921 An explosion occurred at a BASF plant in Oppau, Germany, killing at least 500 people.
 It was a tower silo storing fertilizers that exploded.

 • 1904 Died: Hin-mah-too-yah-lat-kek, also known as Chief Joseph, American tribal leader who was renowned as a humanitarian and peacemaker.

-• 1897 The famous "Yes, Virginia, there is a Santa Claus" editorial was published in The Sun (New York).
+• 1897 The famous editorial "Yes, Virginia, there is a Santa Claus" was published in The Sun (New York).
 It was written by Francis Pharcellus Church.

 • 1872 Born: Henry Tingle Wilde, the Chief Officer of the RMS Titanic.
 A number of survivors said that Wilde had committed suicide as the ship sank.